MHC-Datathon/Nova-Alpha/README.md

 2.  **Geographic Hotspots:** We ran an initial aggregation of violations by bus stop.
 The analysis immediately revealed a highly skewed distribution: a small number of bus stops are responsible for a disproportionately large number of total violations, confirming the "hotspot" theory.
 3.  **Repeat Offender Prevalence:** We performed an initial calculation on repeat vehicles and found that a substantial percentage of vehicles receive more than one ticket.
 This confirmed that targeting repeat offenders is a viable and potentially high-impact strategy.
 -----
-## Data Cleaning & Feature Engineering
+## Data Cleaning and Feature Engineering
 To prepare the data for deep analysis, critical cleaning and feature engineering steps were performed.
 ### Data Cleaning
 The primary data quality issue was the non-standard date format.